-- Door-to-Door Solicitation (Door Knocking) - Leaving Flyers, Leaflets, etc. at residences or on cars (Note: this is only permissible if you have a pre-scheduled appointment who is a "no-show") - Approaching potential enrollees in common areas such as parking lots, lobbies, sidewalks, retail stores, etc. - Telephonic or electronic (cold-calling, texting, etc.) - Calling attendees of a Sales Event (unless express permission is given for a follow-up call) - Calling a "referral" from a current client
+- Door-to-Door Solicitation or "Door Knocking" (Remember, even if you have a Business Reply Card or Permission to Contact form with the consumer's address listed, you cannot go to their residence without a pre-scheduled appointment) - Leaving Flyers, Leaflets, door hangers, etc. at residences or on cars (Note: this is only permissible if you have a pre-scheduled appointment who is a "no-show") - Approaching potential enrollees in common areas such as parking lots, lobbies, sidewalks, retail stores, etc. - Telephonic or electronic (cold-calling, texting, etc.) - Calling attendees of a Sales Event (unless express permission is given for a follow-up call) - Calling a "referral" from a current client

 So what can you do?
-Agents may: